JamesJackaman/RelaxNavierStokes/README.md

 ## Performance modelling

-The implementation in this repository only exploits parallelism in time.
+The implementation in this repository only exploits parallelism in space.
 To explore the potential speed up we have included a performance model of time-parallelism through cyclic reduction, as outlined in [the manuscript](http://arxiv.org/abs/2407.13997).
 This model has been included in the directory `cost_model`.

 #### `train_cost_model.py`